LightSean/course-unlocking-graph/README.md

 # Kdam Tree Graph

-Kdan Tree Graph is A little experiment using React.js with the Mateial-UI framework.
+Kdan Tree Graph is a little experiment using React.js with the Mateial-UI framework.
 This application answers the question "After i will finish my course, what courses can i do?"

 ### Demo